Chinese Elm Ulmus parvifolia

 -

-Chinese elm is a large ornamental deciduous shade tree in the Ulmaceae (elm) family native to China, Korea, and Japan.
-It is a tough, durable, upright tree that grows quickly to 40 to 60 feet tall and wide and is easy to transplant.
+Chinese elm is a woody, deciduous, shade tree in the elm family (Ulmaceae) and native to China, Korea and Japan.
+It has an upright habit and grows quickly to 40 to 50 feet tall and wide.

+Chinese elm is recommended as a specimen or shade tree in a lawn, recreational play area and children’s or winter gardens, However, avoid planting it near structures.
+Its low wind resistance causes branches to break.
+Its moderate salt tolerance makes it a good choice for coastal gardens.
 Chinese Elm makes a shade-resistant street or urban tree that is resistant to Dutch elm disease and air pollution.
 Unfortunately, it has very low wind resistance and has the potential to be weedy through self-seeding in surrounding landscapes.
-It is used in bonsai.
+Please consider planting the NC native alternatives listed on the left side of this page.
+It is also used in bonsai..

 Quick ID Hints:

-- lacy, exfoliating bark in shades of brown, tan, olive, and cinnamon
+- The bark is lacy, exfoliating and in shades of brown, tan, olive, and cinnamon.

-- leaves simple, alternate, glossy dark green, smooth upper surface, and hairy on the lower surface
+- The leaves are simple, alternate, glossy dark green, smooth upper surface and hairy on the lower surface.

-- leaves coriaceous, persisting, medium to very small
+- Leaves are coriaceous, persisting, medium to very small.

-- fruits are samara, elliptical to ovate with the seed in the center
+- Fruits are samara, elliptic to ovate with the seed in the center.

 - Profile Video: